Trees that do not have needles or cones (a few, such as alder, have cone-like structures for their seeds which are not true cones).

-In the United Kingdom, there is no formal definition of "forest"; the term is often used for large woodland areas (especially conifers) or for old Royal hunting preserves such as the New Forest or the Forest of Dean.
+In the United Kingdom, there is no formal definition of 'forest'; the term is often used for large areas (especially conifers) or for old Royal hunting preserves such as the New Forest or the Forest of Dean.

-An agency of the Northern Ireland Department of Agriculture and Rural Development.
+Northern Ireland Forest Service (an agency of the Department of Agriculture and Rural Development).

 Forest Stewardship Council.

-The weight measurement of timber freshly felled before any natural or artificial drying has occurred.
+Weight measurement of timber fresh felled before any natural or artificial drying has occurred.

-The wood of broadleaved trees, such as oak, birch and beech; a term sometimes used for the broadleaved trees themselves.
+The wood of broadleaved trees, a term sometimes used for the broadleaved trees themselves.

 Trees capable of growing to be suitable for timber production (compare with coppice).

-Wood fibreboard made by a dry process in which the primary bond is derived from a bonding agent, and having a density usually exceeding 600 kg per cubic metre.
+Wood fibreboard made by a dry process in which the primary bond is derived from a bonding agent, and having a density usually exceeding 600 kg m3.